thom9346/APass/README.md

 ### 1. Storing the DEK In-Memory
 Security is often a trade-off.
 This application is no different.

 Once a user logs in with their master password, the encrypted DEK gets decrypted and stored in memory.
 This is necessary, because we need the DEK to decrypt the passwords stored inside the password manager.
 If we decided not to store it in memory, the user would have to re-enter their master password every time they needed to encrypt or decrypt passwords within the application.
-This may however allow sophistacated memory attacks to retrieve the DEK.
+This may, however, allow sophistacated memory attacks to retrieve the DEK.

 To mitigate the risks this may cause, the DEK is only stored in memory for a limited time of 10 minutes.
 Afterwards the user will be prompted to re-enter their master password.
 This fixed session timeout of 10 minutes may not be optimal for all use cases.
 Something like dynamic session management based on user activity or risk analysis could provide better security usability trade-offs.
 That is outside the scope of this assignment though.